 Christel J. Manning, Ph.D.

 Manning was born in southern California and raised in Germany.
-She has travelled all over Europe and the United States and more recently India.
+She has traveled all over Europe and the United States and more recently India and Turkey.
 She currently lives in New Haven, Connecticut, with her husband and daughter.
-Manning rows crew with the New Haven Rowing Club, a sport she picked up after bad knees put an end to her love of running.
-She is also an enthusiastic hockey mom, and avid gardener and an active member of the local environmentalist community.

 Degrees and Certifications